 If the reported structure, in our professional opinion, is not dangerous, then we will take no further action.

 If we consider that a possible, but not immediate danger exists, we will contact the owner and serve a Dangerous Buildings Notice.
-This will set out the time by which the building/structure has to be made safe and the danger removed.
+This will set out the time when the owner must make the building/structure safe

 Where the danger is such that a building becomes uninhabitable, we can arrange for a Housing Officer to contact you regarding temporary accommodation.

-No charge will be made for the advice or guidance given by the Building Control Officer.
+There will be no charge for the advice or guidance given by the Building Control Officer.
 However, where it is necessary to use a contractor to deal with the danger, payment of their charges will be the responsibility of the owner of the building or structure.